How to create your personal altar

 But an altar serves as much more than a space for personal reflection.
-You can work with it to study your crystals, to focus your intentions on positivity and affirmations, journey, and so much more.
+You can work with it to study your crystals; to practice tarot, palm reading, crystal reading or reiki; to focus your intentions on positivity and affirmations; to journey or meditate - to read - and so much more.

 CENTRAL FOCUS ITEM

 When your altar is active, it helps to have a central focus item.
 This item acts as the theme to whatever your altar is set up to help you with.
 Altars should never be cluttered, so you'll want to keep them tidy, dust-free, and set up with essential items.
 You may want to write an affirmation on a piece of paper, use a framed photo of you and loved ones, a chunky crystal or a sacred memorable item.
 There is no wrong choice, just be sure there is a specific item at the helm.

 I love using crystals because they each have their own energy that envelops your spirit.
 They completely influence the energy of the altar (which you will notice immediately when you build yours - altars have very strong, soothing, energy).
 If you want to know what crystals would be good choices to use, visit our Crystal Directory to search our comprehensive list, or check out our jam-packed e-book, STONES: An Essential Guide.

 I also love using tarot cards because the cards themselves are "themed" and have a specific energy about them.
 You can use one tarot card, or a combination for a more rounded energy.
 You can even do a spread, like this.